ultraDevs/Bangladeshi-Payment-Gateways/README.md

-# Bangladeshi Payment Gateways for WooCommerce.
+# Bangladeshi Payment Gateways for WooCommerce

 == Description ==

 ## Bangladeshi Payment Gateways for WooCommerce.
-It has some advanced features that will help you to manage payment easily.
+It has some advanced features that will help you to manage payment easily

 ### Features